Jason Olin PhD

 Feeling guilty, ashamed, or like a fraud despite outward success

-Often, what looks like anxiety or disorganization is actually undiagnosed ADHD—especially in high performers who have masked symptoms for years.
+Often, what looks like anxiety or disorganization is actually undiagnosed ADHD, especially in high performers who have masked symptoms for years and built careers around compensating for them.

 Need an ADHD Evaluation?